LoopKit/loopdocs/docs/loop-3/features.md

 * In the second graphic, a recommended amount is shown
     * If you tap on `Deliver` that recommended dose is delivered
     * If you tap on the value on the `Bolus` row, you can override the amount
-    * The amount displayed on the `Bolus` row is modified to 0 U with the first tap - at that point, you may enter a new value or tap `Cancel` using the button at upper left of the screen
+    * The amount displayed on the `Bolus` row is modified to 0 U with the first tap - at that point, you may enter a new value or tap `Cancel` using the button at the upper left of the screen

 ![manual bolus when bolus is recommended](img/loop-3-manual-bolus-rec.svg){width="350"}
 {align="center"}